 How to shred cabbage

-Alternatively, you can use a very wide vegetable peeler, sometimes called a cabbage peeler (!), to peel alongside the short edge for thinner shaved pieces.
+Alternatively, you can use a wide vegetable peeler (affiliate link), sometimes called a cabbage peeler (!), to peel alongside the short edge for thinner shaved pieces.
 It usually helps to do this with the cabbage quarters for best results.

 Now you can cook with the cabbage, toss it in salads or coleslaw or store in the fridge for up to three days until you’re ready to use it.